Hepatitis E TestHepatitis E

-Hepatitis EHepatitis E
+Hepatitis E Test

-Hepatitis E is a viral infection that causes liver inflammation and damage.
+Hepatitis E Test is a viral infection that causes liver inflammation and damage.
 Inflammation is swelling that occurs when tissues of the body become injured or infected.
 Inflammation can damage organs.
 Viruses invade normal cells in your body.
 The hepatitis E virus has different types that spread in different ways.

 • Some types are spread by drinking contaminated water.
 These types are more common in developing countries, including parts of Africa, Asia, Central America, and the Middle East.